Miss Autumn Black Tea by Annie’s Tea Treat

 The aroma of this black tea is a mix of plums and floral notes.
 These leaves were grown at a high altitude, in Nantou County of Taiwan.
 Miss Autumn Black Tea is a straight black tea.
 The aroma of the dry leaf is quite inviting because of the fruity notes.

 Annie’s Tea Treat recommends steeping Miss Autumn Black Tea in 100°C (212°F) water for 3-4 minutes.
-My initial step of Miss Autumn Black Tea was for 3 minutes.
+My initial step of Miss Autumn Black Tea was for 3 minutes with 5 teaspoons of leaves.

 A Second Cup?